 As soon as you install new energy-efficient windows in their place, those energy bleeds end.
 Accordingly, you could reduce your monthly energy bill by 25% or more, beginning in Month One.

 Additionally, your local utility provider may offer rebates or other financial incentives as a reward for replacing your windows.
-And that’s not all “ ask your accountant about the tax deductions you might be able to claim as a result of replacing your windows too!
+Ask your accountant about the tax deductions you might be able to claim as a result of replacing your windows too!

 2. Long-Term Reduction in Your HVAC Costs

-Even more profound than the short-term savings are the long-term benefits of replacing windows.
+Even more profound than the short-term savings are the long-term benefits of installing new windows for your house.

 Today’s energy-efficient replacement windows are specifically designed to keep heat inside or outside, depending on the time of year.
 That means your HVAC system isn’t working nearly as hard to stabilize the temperature in your home.